Red Sox stun Yankees 5-4 in 10 for 4-game sweep

 The Yankees hadn't been swept in a four-game series by the Red Sox when they entered a series 30 or more games over .500 since Hall of Famer Ted Williams' rookie season in 1939, according to the Elias Sports Bureau.

+"A tough way to obviously end a tough weekend, but we can't let this define what's been a great season," manager Aaron Boone said.

 Sandy Leon looped a two-out single off Jonathan Holder (1-3) in the 10th and advanced on a wild pitch.
-Tony Renda pinch-ran before Benintendi's single bounced up the middle to the right of the second-base bag into center field for the win.
+Tony Renda pinch-ran before Benintendi's single up the middle to the right of the second-base bag into center field.

 Matt Barnes (4-3) worked a perfect inning in the top of the 10th.